-Please note that students are required to purchase textbooks as outlined in class syllabi; the library has limited copies of texts which are placed on reserve for the college.
+\Please note that students are required to purchase textbooks as outlined in class syllabi; the library has limited copies of texts which are placed on reserve for the college.
+Library resourses are available on a first come first serve basis.

-CALENDAR OF EVENTS 2023-24
+CALENDAR OF EVENTS 2024-25